kriszyp/lmdb-js/README.md

 #### msgpackr options
 If you are using the default encoding of `'msgpack'`, the [msgpackr](https://github.com/kriszyp/msgpackr) package is used for serialization and deserialization.
 You can provide store options that are passed to msgpackr, as well.
 For example, these options can be potentially useful:
 * `structuredClone` -  This enables the structured cloning extensions that will encode object/cyclic references and additional built-in types/classes.
-* `useTimestamp32` -  Encode JS Dates in 32-bit format when possible.
-This causes the milliseconds to be dropped, but is a much more efficient encoding of dates.
+* `useFloat32: 4` -  Encode floating point numbers in 32-bit format when possible.

 ## Events